codeforIATI/exchangerates-scraper/README.md

 # Exchange rates scraper
-Scraper to collect and provide API for historical exchangerates data on morph.io
+Scraper to collect historical exchangerates data from OECD and U.S. Federal Reserve.

+Data is stored in `consolidated.csv` file of the [`gh-pages` branch](https://github.com/codeforIATI/exchangerates-scraper/tree/gh-pages).

+---

 This simple scraper uses the [`exchangerates`](http://github.com/codeforiati/exchangerates) pypi package to generate a rolling set of exchangerates data, sourced from FRED and the OECD.
 For more information, see the [`exchangerates`](http://github.com/codeforiati/exchangerates) repository.